TeraTech

 1. Create a recordset through a master query.
 Master queries may be generated through tags or functions that create recordsets.

 4. Your database content should be changing rapidly.
 But if it doesn’t, manipulate the cachedwithin attribute of your master query to cache queries between page requests.
-Use the CreateTimeSpan function (in days, hours, minutes, seconds format) to specify the value.
-Doing so allows for your ColdFusion to access the database on the first request.
+Use the CreateTimeSpan function (in days, hours, minutes, and seconds format) to specify the value.
+Doing so allows your ColdFusion to access the database on the first request.
 The database will only be queried again after the set time has expired.

 <h1>Employee List</h1>